smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

-Dynamic Variables that store date values can be transformed into many different edited or unedited formats using the \*DATE option supported by the Dynamic Variable master record field called [Value Calculator Program Name]{.ul}.
+Dynamic Variables that store date values can be transformed into many different edited or unedited formats using the \*DATE option supported by the Dynamic Variable master record field called [Value Calculator Program Name].

 :::caution
 \*DATE reformatting can only be performed if a Dynamic Variable is defined in advance using green screen maintenance.